-I help regulated businesses build the governance structures, policies, and board-level accountability frameworks to deploy AI with confidence — before a regulatory failure, a board challenge, or a failed audit forces the issue.
+I help regulated businesses build the governance structures, policies, and board-level accountability frameworks they need to deploy AI with confidence.
+Not after a regulatory failure or a failed audit.
+Before.

 Weak AI governance is not an operational inconvenience.
 It is a direct pathway to regulatory sanction, reputational damage, and board liability.